nianweijie/nianweijie.github.io/_pages/about.md

 header:
   image: "../images/UofL_background.jpg"
 ---
 Welcome!
 I am an Assistant Professor in the Computer Science and Engineering department of J.B.
 Speed School of Engineering at the University of Louisville.
-I received my PhD in Information Sciences and Technology from the Pennsylvania State University.
+I received my PhD in Information Sciences and Technology from the Pennsylvania State University in 2023.

 My research interests span the areas of **computer vision**, **machine learning**, **human-computer interaction**, and **robotics**.
 My research employs a hybrid approach integrating data-driven learning and human-centered design to address major human-centric challenges.